|1830||Berlioz (1803 – 1869)||Fantastic Symphony|

 1) The fourth movement – the march to the scaffold – opens with a terrifying rumbling on timpani (see the very specific instructions Berlioz gives to the timpanists on the first page of this movement) plus cellos and double basses divided into four low parts.
 The effect is quite unlike anything that had been written before.

-2) The fifth movement on the other hand begins with violins and violas divided into eight parts playing high tremolo, creating an otherworldly feeling before the continuing nightmarish vision of a witches Sabbath (strings and timps at beginning of fifth movement).
+2) The fifth movement on the other hand begins with violins and violas divided into eight parts playing high tremolo, creating an otherworldly feeling before the continuing nightmarish vision of a witches Sabbath (score of strings and timps at beginning of fifth movement / Listen to this movement on YouTube (Booklet: Extract 5i)).